-The Company's wholly-owned subsidiary bluebird bio France - SARL participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize up to 30% of eligible research expenses.
-The Company received aggregate reimbursement of \$807 related to years 2010 through 2012.
-The Company recognized these amounts as reductions to research and development expense in the periods incurred.
-The years 2010 through 2013 are open and subject to examination.
-The Company has not yet applied for \$699 related to the nine months ended September 30, 2014 which are classified as current assets within the condensed consolidated balance sheets as of September 30, 2014.
+The Company's wholly-owned subsidiary bluebird bio France - SARL participates in the French Crédit d'Impôt Recherche ("CIR") program, which allows companies to monetize up to 30% of eligible research expenses.
+The Company received aggregate reimbursement of $\pounds$ 1.1 million related to years 2011 through 2013.
+The Company has applied for $\pounds$ 0.7 million related to 2014, which is classified as current assets within the condensed consolidated balance sheets, and the Company has not yet applied for $\pounds$ 0.1 million related to the three months ended March 31, 2015, which is classified as non-current assets within the condensed consolidated balance sheets as of March 31, 2015.
+The years 2011 through 2015 are open and subject to examination.

 On June 30, 2014, the Company acquired Pregenen.
-The Company may be required to make up to an additional \$135,000 in future contingent cash payments to the former equityholders of Pregenen upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15,000 relates to preclinical milestones, \$20,100 relates to clinical milestones and \$99,900 relates to commercial milestones.
+The Company may be required to make up to an additional \$135.0 million in future contingent cash payments to the former equityholders of Pregenen upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15.0 million relates to preclinical milestones, \$20.1 million relates to clinical milestones and \$99.9 million relates to commercial milestones.
 In accordance with accounting for business combinations guidance, contingent consideration liabilities are required to be recognized on the condensed consolidated balance sheets at fair value.
 Estimating the fair value of contingent consideration requires the use of significant assumptions primarily relating to probabilities of successful achievement of certain preclinical, clinical and commercial milestones, the expected timing in which these milestones will be achieved and discount rates.
 The use of different assumptions could result in materially different estimates of fair value.
-See Note 4, "Fair value measurements," and Note 7, "Business combinations," for additional information.
+See Note 4, "Fair value measurements," for additional information.